google/neuroglancer/src/ssao/README.md

   lines, etc. Internally writes the zero-RGB sentinel `(0, 0, 0)` to NORMAL with alpha = 1.
 The composite shader skips the AO multiply for those pixels.

-Highlighted (hovered) mesh segments use the same zero-RGB sentinel automatically via the `uHighlighted` uniform; layer code does not need a special case for the hover path.
-The OIT emitter accepts the 3-arg signature for source compatibility but discards the normal: transparent surfaces do not contribute to opaque AO.
+Highlighted (hovered) mesh segments emit a zero-RGB sentinel from `MeshShaderManager`'s vertex shader, gated by a `uHighlighted` uniform owned by the mesh layer.
+Any other layer that wants to exclude fragments from AO can do the same: emit a zero-RGB view normal.
+The OIT emitter accepts the three-argument signature for source compatibility but discards the normal: transparent surfaces do not contribute to opaque AO.